All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Layer 1: Data Collection

-You cannot optimize what you do not measure.
+You can't improve what you don't measure.
 Before any intervention:

-• Blood work: Fasting insulin, fasting glucose, HbA1c, full lipid panel with ApoB, hsCRP, thyroid panel (TSH, free T3, free T4), hormone panel (testosterone, estradiol, DHEA-S, cortisol), comprehensive metabolic panel
+• Blood work: Fasting insulin, fasting glucose, HbA1c, full lipid panel with ApoB, hsCRP, thyroid panel (TSH, free T3, free T4), hormone panel (testosterone, estradiol, DHEA-S, cortisol), thorough metabolic panel

 • Body composition: DEXA scan for lean mass, fat mass, visceral adipose tissue, and bone density